CVLabWorks/CVIMGDetection/proposal/project_proposal.md

 #### Convolutional Neural Networks (CNNs)

-CNNs defenitely revolutionized the computer vision field since Their hierarchical feature extraction naturally aligns with image detection tasks by progressively learning from pixel-level patterns to high-level semantics, which is a natural fit for image detection tasks.

-A well-performing CNN model can achieve hierarchical feature extraction while also being translation-invariant, making it highly sensitive to image microstructure.
-This allows it to effectively capture edges, texture, color distribution, local structure, and semantic information.
-Generated images, on the other hand, are prone to anomalies in details such as edges, lighting, color, and local texture; these differences can be used to distinguish generated images from real ones.

-Also, CNN models have the benefits as below:
+CNNs defenitely revolutionized the computer vision field when they were raised since their hierarchical feature extraction naturally aligns with image detection tasks by progressively learning from pixel-level patterns to high-level semantics.
+Generated images, on the other hand, are prone to anomalies in details such as edges, lighting, color, and local texture; which can be used to distinguish generated images from real ones.
+Obviously, they have the benefits like Simplicity and Efficiency, however it has drawbacks such as weak generalization ability and lack of explainability.
+These make it it not the best choice for image dectecting task today.

-- **Efficiency**: Fast inference (10-15ms), low memory, deployable on edge devices
-- **Reliability**: Proven track record, stable training, achieves 92-94% baseline accuracy
-- **Simplicity**: Easy implementation, extensive pre-trained models, quick prototyping

 ### Project Timeline